ENGLEWOOD, Colo. -- It’s always a bit startling for any team’s first-year class to see the first round of roster cuts.

-To that point their knowledge of the NFL is that of a 90-man roster, cruising through the offseason workouts into training as one big happy unit.
+To that point their knowledge of everyday NFL life is that of a 90-man roster, cruising through the offseason workouts into training camp as one big happy unit.
 Then suddenly things go to 75 players like they did this week and the threat of another 22 players getting the turn-in-your-iPad speech is hanging over them.

 So, Thursday’s preseason finale, in which few, if any, Broncos regulars are scheduled to play, is the last chance to make a lasting impression.
 With that in mind, here’s the rookie report on offense, a weekly check-in with how Denver's first-year class is doing: